learnitmyway/learnitmyway/content/post/interview-questions.md

 ---
-title: "Software Developer Interview Questions"
+title: "Interview questions for every software developer"
 type: post
 date: 2020-11-21T16:45:29+01:00
 excerpt: Interview questions that you should be prepared for if you are looking for a job as a software developer